Skip to main content

 Should I apply for SNAP?

 Take Martha Norris, for instance.
 At age 60, Martha lives with diabetes, high blood pressure, and osteoarthritis.
-She gets disability payments—but after bills, there's not much left for nutritious groceries.
-Now that she has SNAP, Norris enjoys much more flexibility.
+She gets disability payments—but still has trouble affording nutritious groceries.
+Now that Martha has SNAP, she enjoys much more flexibility.

-I can go to the store when I want and get some fresh vegetables: asparagus, tomatoes, lettuce... you name it!," Norris said.
+I can go to the store when I want and get some fresh vegetables: asparagus, tomatoes, lettuce... you name it!," Martha said.

 If you’re having trouble affording groceries, SNAP can provide the extra financial wiggle room you need.
 You’ll have the power to make healthier food choices that help you feel better, prevent chronic disease, and stay independent for longer.